 With Amazon’s own product lines accounted for 68% of all Prime Day sales in 2019, other eCommerce companies will want to focus their ad buys and promotions around those search results in the 2020s.
 We think that this decade will be one where companies start to treat Amazon as just one channel and work on building their own site and services so they’re always able to capitalize.

 This includes running promotions on your own site during sales events from major brands or cultural hallmarks, not just Prime Days but Singles Day too.
-Memorial Day is still one of the best times to buy a car, but that doesn’t mean your eCommerce store with jeans or garden supplies should skid its own sale.
+Memorial Day is still one of the best time to buy truck accessories but that doesn’t mean your eCommerce store with jeans or garden supplies should skid its own sale.
 Instead, touch on the holiday traditions and position yourself as the perfect thing to haul in that brand-new car or truck.

 Now, we want to talk about something that’s close to our hearts: the amazing people that get your products to shoppers, especially the workers in warehouses.
 The 2010s were filled with stories about abused warehouse workers, and mistreatment designed to push people to hit unrealistic metrics.
 Paired with this was often a realization that these folks were paid poorly and put in danger.
 Warehouse deaths even caused some companies to be listed among the most dangerous employers.